19 St. Patrick's Day Recipes Better Than a Pot of Gold

 Add Guinness to lunch or dinner without pouring another pint!
 This take on the classic sandwich combines corned beef with honey mustard cabbage slaw and made-from-scratch smokey, malty, and sweet Guinness BBQ.
 Enjoy it with crunchy potato chips, and more Guinness, because why not?!

-Get our recipe for a Corned Beef Sandwich with Guinness BBQ Sauce.
+Get the recipe for a Corned Beef Sandwich With Guinness BBQ Sauce, courtesy of Alpha Baking Company.

 Classic Shepherd's Pie